vijaykumar51/react-instagram-clone/README.md

 #

-## Planned features
+## Planned App Features

 1.  -   [ ] Login/Registration.
 2.  -   [ ] Create post => Create post using multiple photos and a caption.
 3.  -   [ ] User profile page => User should be able to see his/her own profile page and other's profile as well.
 4.  -   [ ] Follow people => See list of people to follow and follow them.
 5.  -   [ ] Timeline/Homepage => See pics of people you follow.
 6.  -   [ ] Post engagements => Like and comment on the post.
 Reply on the comments.

+#

+## Tech setup

+1.  - [x] Linting - esLint, Airbnb style guide
+2.  - [x] Prettier
+3.  - [ ] Styling - Styled Componenets
+4.  - [ ] Pre push/commit checks
+5.  - [ ] Why did you render